andyreagan/julia-openfoam/README.md

 -defines the foamLia module, exports all of the functions DA/testscript.jl
 DA/testEnKF.jl
-DA/lorenz63.jl
+-test of the EnKF. copied into the ijulia notebook DA/lorenz63.jl
 -basically the same as the matlab code
 -it relies on the shell script to run openfoam models (which basic.jl does a better job of)

 upgrades:
 -always name files that define modules from the same name